pushandplay/cordova-plugin-apprate/README.md

 #### Access to locales ####

-	//	Getting list of names of available locales AppRate.locales.getLocalesNames();
+	//	Getting list of names for available locales AppRate.locales.getLocalesNames();

 	//	Getting locale object by name